maryjng/weatherplanner-backend/README.md

 ## Appointment Creation
 ![image](https://user-images.githubusercontent.com/68235230/196733827-74e11fda-273e-4451-bb4a-89c5112a75a0.png)
 User submits the NewAppointmentForm.
-The component calls the addAppt function from the api class.
-A POST request is sent to the backend route /appointments with the form data and forecast data for the appointment period.
-The addAppt function from the appointments MODEL is called along with the addForecast function from the forecast MODEL.
-      The appointment and forecasts are saved to the database.
-      The appointment is now displayed on the main calendar whenever the user is logged in.

       > User submits NewAppointmentForm
       > form submission calls weatherApi.addAppt()
       > sends POST request to route /appointments